open5gs/open5gs/docs/_docs/tutorial/01-your-first-lte.md

 ### Prerequisites
 ---

-First, you have to prepare USRP B200/B210 to run srsENB.
+First, you have to prepare USRP B200/B210 to run srsRAN.
 However, please keep in mind that you would still need a fairly high-end PC (at least dual-core i5, better quad-core i7) with USB 3.0 to attach the USRP B200/B210.

 For USRP B200/B210, you can use a GPS antenna for clock synchronization.
 Of course, it can work without a GPS antenna, but if you have that antenna, it's a good to have a window near your desk where you can put the small GPS patch antenna.
 In my case, a 1 to 2 meters antenna cable is used between desk/computer and the window.

 This document will be described with the following equipment.
- - i5-8500 PC with Ubuntu 18.04(bionic)
+ - i5-8500 PC with Ubuntu 20.04(focal)
  - USRP B200/B210 with USB 3.0
  - iPhone XS
  - sysmoUSIM-SJS1